Who Keeps Working on Labor Day?

 The Origins of Labor Day

-In the late 1800s, at the height of the Industrial Revolution in the United States, the average worker labored 12 hours a day and seven days of the week in order to earn a basic living.
-Children as young as five or six often toiled away in mills, factories and mines across the country as well, earning a fraction of their adult counterparts’ wages.
+In the late 1800s, at the height of the Industrial Revolution in the U.S. the average worker labored 12 hours a day for seven days of the week in order to earn a basic living.
+Children as young as five or six also toiled away in mills, factories, and mines across the country, earning a fraction of their adult counterparts’ wages.

-People of all ages, particularly the very poor and recent immigrants, often faced extremely unsafe working conditions, with insufficient access to fresh air, sanitary facilities, and breaks.
+People of all ages, particularly the very poor and recent immigrants, often worked extremely unsafe conditions, with insufficient access to fresh air, sanitary facilities, and breaks.

 In 1882 one demonstration included 10,000 workers marching in a Labor Day parade.
 Around the same time, 13 people were killed during the Pullman strike where they protested cut wages.